opprud/EnergyMonitorIngest/README.md

 # ingestdata

-This project is formware for a particle Photon2, intended to run an inference models built using Edge Impulse tools.
+This project is formware for a particle Photon2, intended to rcapture data and feed into an Edge Ipulse project, using the edge impiulse Ingestion API

 Projects for [Hardware platform](https://github.com/opprud/EnergyMonitorHardware) and [Data ingestion](https://github.com/opprud/EnergyMonitor_Ingenstion) exists, see separate repositories